Here's How to Spot Scams, Hoaxes, Urban Legends

 Who You Gonna Call?

-"What...
-Mr. Rogers wasn't a Marine sniper?
-Oh, he was a Navy SEAL?"
-None of these statements is true, of course.
+A few years back, there were emails circulating that Mister Rogers always wore a long-sleeved sweater to hide the tattoos he got as a Marine Corps sniper.
+No, the kindly Mr. Rogers wasn't a Marine or a sniper.
+None of these rumors are true, of course.
 They are examples of scams, hoaxes, and urban legends that circulate via email and social media.
 The Internet is awash with misinformation for a number of reasons.

 Some hoaxsters are just having fun, like the originator of Mr. Rogers’ false bio.
 Others are doing it for likes, or upvotes, or other social media “currency” that boosts their online visibility.
-Have a look back at the best April Fools Pranks of 2022.
-Some are funny, some are weird, and some are just dumb, like the dating site that puts prospective couples on matching bidets.
+Have a look back at the best April Fools Pranks of 2024.
+Some are funny, some are weird, and some are just dumb, like 7-Eleven's hotdog-flavored sparkling water.

 There is so much misinformation on the Internet that some people have made careers out of debunking it.
 Barbara and David Mikkelson launched Snopes in 1995; today the site gets over 300,000 visitors per day.
 (Be sure to check the Hot 50 to see some of most intriguing items currently making the online rounds.)

 Every time I mention Snopes, some readers comment about a perceived liberal bias there.
 I don't know if that's true, but it's good to have options.
-Scambusters is another site that has tackled messages that can cost you money, such as “miracle cures,” “insider stock tips,” and even “virtual kidnappings.”
+Check out Lead Stories, or Scambusters, another site that has tackled messages that can cost you money, such as “miracle cures,” “insider stock tips,” and even “virtual kidnappings.”

 The Washington Post’s Caitlin Dewey started her column, “What Was Fake On The Interenet” in May, 2014; she gave it up in December, 2015, when science convinced her that people cling to their cherished untruths like barnacles to a ship’s hull.
 Ms. Dewey explains, in her farewell column, that many hoaxes are purposefully perpetrated to drive traffic to hoaxters’ Web sites.
 The types of hoaxes reveal the mindsets of the people who are most likely to believe and share them.